Nnoogq40/flask-login/replit.md

 # Overview

-This is a Flask web application for "Amasijos Arcabuco" that implements a basic authentication system with PostgreSQL database integration.
-The application provides user login functionality with session management using Flask-Login.
-It features a simple MVC architecture with user authentication, template rendering, and database connectivity for managing user accounts.
+This is a Flask web application for "Amasijos Arcabuco" that implements a comprehensive ERP-like system with PostgreSQL database integration.
+The application provides user authentication, product catalog with real-time stock management, shopping cart functionality, contact forms, and administrative panels.
+It features a complete MVC architecture with inventory control, order management, and responsive design for all devices.

 # User Preferences